kcwebers/SpringStarterProjectSetUp/README.md

-# Spring Boot Starte Project - Checklist
+# Spring Boot Starter Project - Checklist

 ### Step 1 - Creating a new project